Vocal Tuner

 Natural

-The Natural program works as unobtrusively as possible.The Speed knob sets the speed at which pitch is corrected.
-A slow setting leaves note onsets and vibrato intact.
+The Natural program works as unobtrusively as possible.The Speed knob sets how quickly the pitch is corrected.
+A slow setting preserves note onsets and vibrato.

 Preserve Formant corrects the formant so the results sound more natural.
-This isn't necessary if pitch is shifted by a small amount only.
+This isn't necessary if the pitch is shifted only slightly.

 Modern